COURSE OFFERINGS & COURSE REGISTRATION

 Only full-time MS students are permitted to cross-register for these courses - you must be registered for at least four classes at the time of your application, even if you plan for this class to be your fourth class; the Law School will deny your application if you are not registered for four classes.
 This rule has been established by Columbia Law School, and there are no exceptions.

 The MS program does not generate a list of pre-approved courses from Columbia Law School.
 If you are interested in taking a Columbia Law School course, please email the program office directly for approval.
 Please include the full course title, description, and proposed curriculum area.
 If you are admitted into the class, you must follow up with the program office to formally enroll via a Registration Adjustment Form.

 Mailman School of Public Health

 The MS and Certification programs do not generate a list of pre-approved courses from the Mailman School of Public Health.
 You can view Mailman cross-registration procedures here.
 If you are interested in taking a Mailman School of Public Health course, please email me directly for approval; please include the full course title, description and proposed curriculum area.
 You will also need to obtain approval from Mailman via the cross-registration form.
 Once you have received all signatures on your Mailman cross-registration form, you can register via Registration Adjustment Form with instructor approval by email to the Registrar’s Office at firstname.lastname@example.org.

 For Non-SUSC Students

-Cross registration for graduate students will begin in early September.
+Cross registration for graduate students will begin at the start of each semester.
 The majority of our courses will open to cross-registration in SSOL, with the exception of courses designated "SUSC only" in the Directory of Classes.
 Graduate students unable to register via SSOL should obtain instructor permission and complete a Registration Adjustment Form to register.